FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Riemann's Hypothesis

-It has to be Riemann's Hypothesis!
+It has to be Riemann's Hypothesis.

 While interest is there for Goldbach's Conjecture and the Twin Prime Problem, these are mere trifles when compared to the giant problem first proposed by Bernhard Riemann.
-The Fermat's Last Theorem once received a large amount of international attention, but it was solved by Wiles.
+Fermat's Last Theorem once received a large amount of international attention, but it was solved by Wiles.

-9. Who solved the Fermat's Last Theorem?
+9. Who solved Fermat's Last Theorem?

 Answer: Wiles